EU states to start COVID-19 vaccinations from Dec. 27 | Health

 EU states to start COVID-19 vaccinations from Dec.
 27

-European Union states will start vaccinations against COVID-19 in 10 days as Europe tries to catch up with Britain and United States after what some have criticised as a slow EU approval process for the shots.
+European Union states will start vaccinations against COVID-19 in 10 days as Europe tries to catch up with Britain and the United States after what some have criticized as a slow EU approval process for the shots.
 The Dec.
-27 start date - confirmed by EU Commission chief Ursula von der Leyen, Austria, Germany and Italy - will be almost three weeks after the world's first fully-tested COVID-19 vaccination was administered in England.
+27 start date - confirmed by EU Commission chief Ursula von der Leyen, Austria, Germany, and Italy - will be almost three weeks after the world's first fully tested COVID-19 vaccination was administered in England.

 "Our team here at BioNTech has been working through nights and weekends, has put off vacations.
-They will continue over the Christmas to make sure delivery can happen quickly," she said.
+They will continue over Christmas to make sure delivery can happen quickly," she said.
+The EMA also said it was speeding up efforts to approve another vaccine being developed by Moderna, bringing forward a review to Jan.
+6 from an original date of Jan.
+12.

 ALSO READ